ootidea/ts-tagged-union/README.md

 # ts-tagged-union

-This is a TypeScript library designed for working with _tagged union types_, also known as _discriminated union types_.
+This is a TypeScript library for _tagged unions_, also known as _discriminated unions_.
-It can **generate** the following helper functions for any tagged union type.
+It offers the following helper functions for any tagged unions:
 1. Data constructors
 2. Pattern matching function
 3. Type predicates

-This library can be described as an implementation of [algebraic data types](https://wikipedia.org/wiki/Algebraic_data_type).
+This library is essentially an implementation of [algebraic data types](https://wikipedia.org/wiki/Algebraic_data_type).

 ## Basic example